Kali Umber Loom

 We have remained faithful to the natural materials, carefully preserving their inherent properties.
 Once a yarn is chosen there are a myriad of ways in which it can be knotted and woven, twisted and looped to produce a handmade rug.
 These differing techniques produce a range of textural surfaces, from fine and flat to chunky and shaggy.
 Whilst the precise detail of weaving techniques is the stuff of academia, here follows a brief introduction to the basics.

-Carding is the process of teasing and straightening the jumbled fibres of raw wool by hand. -
+Carding is the process of teasing and straightening the jumbled fibers of raw wool by hand.

-The carded wool or other fibres can then be spun into yarn.
+The carded wool or other fibers can then be spun into yarn.
 Experienced Nepalese spinners are able to produce yarn at various thicknesses to create rugs with higher or lower knot counts.

 Dyeing

 The most important person in the dyeing process is the Dye Master.
-He is responsible for matching the colours and preparing the dyes.
-Each dye takes about a day to create. -
+He is responsible for matching the colors and preparing the dyes.
+Each dye takes about a day to create.

 Drying